Halo Infinite Battle Royale: Tatanka leaks, release window, everything we know

-Halo Infinite gameplay343 Industries
+Halo Infinite gameplay

-But with an assortment of early leaks and insider reports, we can start piecing together a picture of the supposed project Tatanka.
+But with an assortment of early leaks and insider reports, we can start piecing together a picture of the supposed Project Tatanka.
 So here’s a full breakdown of everything we know about the Halo Infinity BR thus far.

 Contents

-Halo Infinite artwork343 Industries
+Halo Infinite artwork

 A Halo Infinite Battle Royale could reignite the floundering 343 release.

-While all signs point towards it, a possible Halo Infinite Battle Royale is yet to be confirmed.
+While all signs pointed towards it, a possible Halo Infinite Battle Royale is yet to be confirmed.
 Microsoft continues to keep its cards close to the chest on this one, meaning we’re yet to hear anything official regarding a BR mode.

 The codename itself lends credence to BR theories as Tatanka was a former professional wrestler best known for winning a 40-man battle royal match.